pivot-access-ltd/bma-offline-docs/discourse/vm-hosting.md

 VM host management has been redesigned to support NUMA/SR-IOV configurations and hugepages from the API/CLI.
 Users can:

 1. See resources per NUMA node.
-2. Pin nodes to specific cores.
-3. See resources for VM hosts bearing NUMA nodes.
+2. See resources for VM hosts bearing NUMA nodes.
-4. See the alignment between VM host interfaces and NUMA nodes.
+3. See the alignment between VM host interfaces and NUMA nodes.
-5. Configure and use hugepages.
+4. Configure and use hugepages.

 This section explains how to access this new functionality. snap-2-9-cli deb-2-9-cli -->